stefansvinarov/scanner/README.md

 # scanner
-Python script querrying Shodan for different searches
+Python script querying Shodan for different searches

 This script utilizes the shodan and nmap python libraries to automate, simplify, fasten